twome/bare-web-components/docs/tasks.md

 		- add a 'forComponent: ' property to each Watcher, so that each KeyMeta's watcher list then contains a list of every component instance that is watching the (unknowable beforehand) VM props that it needs to access
 		-
 		- do we need the proxy itself to be a reactive property?
+		- first we need to simply call a method
+		- second we need to run a watcher around a {{}} in a text node
+		- third we need to run a watcher around attribute values
 	- Learn <template> and <slot name="foo"> / [slot="foo"]
 	- Learn HTML imports "include for the web"
 	- use Lodash/ERB template syntax? no, that won't parse as valid html (does it need to if we're processing it as static text?). will need to use custom attributes (not data-) and es6 template literals `${}` or handlebars-esque `{{}}` within text nodes and attribute value strings.